AppsFlyerSDK/appsflyer-unity-steam-sample-app/readme.md

 > Link to repository
 > [GitHub](https://github.com/AppsFlyerSDK/appsflyer-unity-steam-sample-app)

-# AppsFlyer Unity Steam SDK integration
+## AppsFlyer Unity Steam SDK integration

 AppsFlyer empowers gaming marketers to make better decisions by providing powerful tools to perform cross-platform attribution.

 Game attribution requires the game to integrate the AppsFlyer SDK that records first opens, consecutive sessions, and in-app events.
 For example, purchase events.
 We recommend you use this sample app as a reference for integrating the AppsFlyer SDK into your Unity Steam game.

 <hr/>

-**Prerequisites**:
+### Prerequisites

 - Unity Engine.
 - [Steamworks SDK](https://steamworks.github.io/) integrated within your Unity project.